ADD CONDITION

 What is Honey Lemon Cough Drop used for?

-Honey Lemon Cough Drop is used to temporarily relieve cough due to a cold and occasional minor irritation, pain, sore mouth, and sore throat.
+Honey Lemon Cough Drop temporarily relieves cough due to a cold and occasional minor irritation, pain, sore mouth, and sore throat.

 How should I use Honey Lemon Cough Drop?

-Adults and children 2 years and over should dissolve the lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
+For adults and children 2 years and over, dissolve the lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.
 Children under 2 years should ask a doctor before use.

 Are there any warnings associated with Honey Lemon Cough Drop?